 Configurable Workflow

 A system which enables users to design and manage processes that guide data flow through the application.
-It offers real-time tracking of data, thus providing actionable insights to analyze efficiency, address bottlenecks, and optimize processes.
+It offers real-time tracking of data, thus providing actionable insights to analyze efficiency, address bottlenecks, and optimize processes

 Workflow builder interface for automating record creation with manual review and conditional steps

-What we actually achieved
+What we achieved

 48.2%